JianChen-IT/lsds2020.lab3.grpP101.team09/README.md

 ```
 **Exercise 4**

-Here we only include the first window and the last window to avoid repetitive information.
+<p align = justify>Here we only include the first window and the last window to avoid repetitive information.</p>

 First window
 ```